fab2s/NodalFlow/README.md

 ## Serialization

-As the work flow became an object, it is serializable, but this is unless it carries Closures.
-Closure serialization is not natively supported by php, but there are ways around it like [Opis Closure](https://github.com/opis/closure)
+As the workflow became an object, it became serializable, but this is unless it carries Closures.
+Closure serialization is not natively supported by PHP, but there are ways around it like [Opis Closure](https://github.com/opis/closure)

 ## Requirements